 7. Google AdWords Keyword Planner

 No matter how much planning and thought you put into your content, it must be optimized to get the best results which will ultimately lead to better sales.
-Try out these tools.
-Contact us if you need our help.
+Try out these tools and you can Contact us if you need our help.